Thursday, 27 November 2008

 Day 2 (morning) - Rinse the seeds, pour off the water and place the fabric on the top and secure with the elastic band.
 Place this in a cool dark cupboard.

-Day 3 (morning) - Rinse the seeds, pour off the water and place the fabric on the top and secure with the elastic band.
+Day 3 (evening) - Rinse the seeds, pour off the water and place the fabric on the top and secure with the elastic band.
 Place this in a cool dark cupboard.

 Day 4 (morning) - Rinse the seeds, pour off the water and place the fabric on the top and secure with the elastic band.
 Place this in a cool dark cupboard.